ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

 ## Setbacks
 * Extracting information from different URLs
+* Concatenating different dataframes

 ## 2.:house_with_garden: API idealista

-* I chose the of **idealista** to find sqm of the flats/houses in Barcelona
+* I chose the API of **idealista** to find the sqm of the flats/houses in Barcelona

 ## Objectives
-* I used the API of **idealista** to retrieve information of sqm of the flats/houses in Barcelona.
+* Using the API to retrieve information about the sqm of the flats/houses in Barcelona.
 * Extracting and organising the information
 * Creating a dataframe

 ## Setbacks
 * Problems with authentication (tricky stuff)

-## 3.:house_with_garden: + :dog: Merging dataframes
+## 3.:dog:+:house_with_garden: Merging dataframes

-* Merging resulting dataframes of web scraping and API
+* Final analysis: which is the best home for an adoptable dog based on its size and the sqm of the place where it'll go to live?

 ## Objectives
-* Joining dataframes using the dog size.
+* Merging dataframes using the dog size.
 * Correcting inconsistencies.
 * Extracting and organising the information
 * Creating a final dataframe resuming the results